-A 1950s-era stand best known for Italian beef and Italian-breaded steak, but also not surprisingly, a place making a pretty good dog, too.
-Whatever you get, it’s all just to lay down a base for its excellent milkshakes, anyway.
+A 1950s-era stand best known for Italian beef and Italian breaded steak, it's not surprisingly a place making a pretty good dog, too.
+Whatever you get, it’s all just to lay down a base for the excellent milkshakes, anyway.

-It's got the farthest-South genuine Vienna Beef dogs and fresh-cut fries in the city.
+It's got the most genuine Vienna Beef dogs and fresh-cut fries in the southernmost point in the city.
 That counts for something, right?